Skip to content

 ----------

-The overall width and height of the wavy circle.
+The overall width of the wavy circle.
 Defaults to 200.

 The amplitude of the waves.
 Defaults to 10.